-[53] The value of c can be influenced in two ways: through the size of the floes and via the in-row spacing used.
-In Figure 10, we examine the way in which in-row separation affects attenuation.
-The floes that form the arrays here are circular, with 25 m radius, 0.5 m thickness, and include draft.
-As with previous cases, Figures 10a-10c are for periods of $8 ext{ s}$ , and $16 ext{ s}$ , respectively.
+The value of c can be influenced in two ways - through the size of the floes and via the in-row spacing used.
+In figure 10 we examine the way in which in-row separation affects attenuation.
+The floes that form the arrays here are circular, with 25 m radius, 0.5 m thickness and include draft.
+As with previous cases the subfigures are for periods 8 s, 12 s and 16 s.

-[54] All three curves shown in Figure 10 demonstrate the intrinsic property of decreasing attenuation with increasing in-row separation.
-Over the 100 m interval used, the difference in attenuation is approximately an order of magnitude for all three periods, which implies that the behavior of the attenuation as a function of concentration is only weakly related to period.
-The curves display a slight, yet discernible, upward concavity, noting that $\alpha$ is plotted on a logarithmic scale.
-The qualitative nature of the curves is similar in all cases except for a small interval around 40 m for the 8 s period.
-At this point, the kink in the curve can be attributed to the occurrence of a change in the number of waves supported by the array.
-This issue is an aspect of the periodicity that is required to facilitate our solution methods and, although only producing small anomalies such as the one shown here, as mentioned previously, it is something that will provide stimulus for the future development of our model.
+All three curves shown in this figure demonstrate the intrinsic property of decreasing 415 attenuation with increasing in-row separation.
+Over the 100 m interval used the difference 416 in attenuation is approximately an order of magnitude for all three periods, which implies 417 that the behavior of the attenuation as a function of concentration is only weakly related 418 to period.
+The curves display a slight, yet discernible, upward concavity, noting that $\alpha$ 419 is plotted on a logarithmic scale.
+The qualitative nature of the curves is similar in all 420 cases except for a small interval around 40 m for the 8 s period.
+At this point the kink 421 in the curve can be attributed to the occurrence of a change in the number of waves 422 supported by the array.
+This issue is an aspect of the periodicity that is required in order 423 to facilitate our solution methods and, although only producing small anomalies such as 424 the one shown here, as mentioned previously, it is something that will provide stimulus for the future development of our model.

-[55] The results presented in Figure 10 are also presented in Figure 11, but with attenuation as a function of concentration, c, given in equation (4), rather than in-row separation.
-The data sets in this case are also overlaid with least squares straight-line fits, which demonstrate the linear dependence of attenuation on concentration, and we note the linear scale used for $\alpha$ in these plots.
-This linear relationship is interrupted only over the interval in which the number of supported waves changes in the 8 s case, and, in this instance, two linear regimes are identified with similar gradients.
+The results presented in figure 10 are also presented in figure 11 but with attenuation as a function of concentration, c, given in equation 4, rather than in-row separation.
+The data sets in this case are also overlaid with least-square straight-line fits, which demonstrates the linear dependence of attenuation on concentration and we note the linear scale used for $\alpha$ in these plots.
+This linear relationship is interrupted only over the interval in which the number of supported waves changes in the 8s case and, in this instance, two linear regimes are identified with similar gradients.

-[56] From Figure 10, we may thus deduce that
+From figure 10 we may thus deduce that

-$\alpha \approx \alpha_0 + \alpha_1 c$ ,
+$$\alpha \approx \alpha_0 + \alpha_1 c,$$